firebase/genkit/docs/dotprompt.md

 it is also made nullable to provide more leniency for LLMs to return null instead of omitting a field.

+In an object definition, the special key `(*)` can be used to declare a "wildcard" field definition.
+This will match any additional properties not supplied by an explicit key.

 Picoschema does not support many of the capabilities of full JSON schema.
 If you require more robust schemas, you may supply a JSON Schema instead: